-A TXSPG requesting STA that received an MU-RTS TXS Trigger frame with TXOP Sharing Mode subfield equal to 3 may transmit, within an allocated time, a QoS Data or QoS Null frame that includes an HE variant HT Control field with a CAS Control subfield with the RDG/More PPDU subfield set to 0 to the associated AP from which it has received a UHR Capabilities element with the TXOP Return Support in TXSPG subfield equal to 1 in order to indicate the return of the TXOP back to the AP.
-Otherwise, the STA shall not transmit such frame to its associated AP within the allocated time.
+A TXSPG requesting STA that received an MU-RTS TXS Trigger frame with TXOP Sharing Mode subfield equal to 2 and the P2P Group ID subfield of the User Info field set a value equal to the P2P group ID assigned by the AP for the TXSPG requesting STA’s P2P group may transmit, within an allocated time, a QoS Data or QoS Null frame that includes an HE variant HT Control field with a CAS Control subfield with the RDG/More PPDU subfield set to 0 to the associated AP from which it has received a UHR Capabilities element with the TXOP Return Support in TXSPG subfield equal to 1 in order to indicate the return of the TXOP back to the AP.
+Otherwise, the TXSPG requesting STA shall not transmit such a frame to its associated AP within the time allocated for the P2P group.
+A TXSPG non-AP STA that is not the TXSPG requesting STA for the P2P group shall not transmit, within an allocated time, a QoS Data or QoS Null frame that includes an HE variant HT Control field with a CAS Control subfield with the RDG/More PPDU subfield set to 0 to the AP.

-A TXSPG STA in a P2P group identified by a MU-RTS TXS Trigger frame shall ensure that its PPDU transmission(s) and any expected responses fit entirely within the allocated time for the P2P group.
+A TXSPG non-AP STA in a P2P group identified by an MU-RTS TXS Trigger frame shall ensure that its PPDU transmission(s) and any expected responses fit entirely within the allocated time for the P2P group.During the time allocated by an AP using an MU-RTS TXS trigger frame to a P2P group, a TXSPG non-AP STA that is a member of that P2P group shall not transmit non-TB PPDUs occupying subchannels that are not used when sending the CTS frame in response in response to the MU-RTS TXS trigger frame.

-After sending the CTS solicited by the MU-RTS TXS (Mode-3) Trigger frame, the TXSPG STA in the P2P group addressed by the Trigger frame shall set the Duration/ID field of its following frames(s) to indicate a NAV end time that is no later than the ending time of the PPDU[+SigExt] carrying the MU-RTS TXS Trigger frame plus the allocated time duration in the Allocation Duration field of the soliciting MU-RTS TXS (Mode-3) Trigger frame.
+After sending the CTS solicited by the MU-RTS TXS Trigger frame for TXSPG, the TXSPG non-AP STA that is a member of the P2P group addressed by the Trigger frame shall set the Duration/ID field of its following frames(s) to indicate a NAV end time that is no later than the ending time of the PPDU[+SigExt] carrying the MU-RTS TXS Trigger frame plus the allocated time duration in the Allocation Duration field of the soliciting MU-RTS TXS Trigger frame for TXSPG.
 Within the time allocated by the MU-RTS TXS Trigger frame, the TXSPG STA in that P2P group may transmit QoS Data frames, Management frames, and frames that assist the transmission of QoS Data and Management frames, e.g., RTS/CTS frames, sounding frames.

 NOTE1--The non-AP STAs in the P2P group may transmit one or more non-TB PPDUs based on the pre-scheduled information within the P2P group.
 The scheduling within the P2P group is out of scope of this specification.